History of Istria: Prehistory

 The first known appearance of human life in Istria dates to Lower Paleolithic, as evidenced by artifacts found in Šandalja Cave near Pula, dated to 800,000 BC.

-Since 11th century BC, Istria was inhabited by the Histri, a prehistoric Illyrian tribe after whom Istria was named.
+Since the 11th century BC, Istria was inhabited by the Histri, a prehistoric Illyrian tribe after whom Istria was named.
 Their arrival marks the beginning of the Iron Age in Istria.
 Another Illyrian tribe that inhabited the area were the Liburnians.
 The westernmost extents of their land, Liburnia, covered the area east of the Raša River.

 Roman Istria

-After a series of conflicts, the Romans conquered the Histri and took power of the Istria peninsula in 178 and 177 BC.
+After a series of conflicts, the Romans conquered the Histri and took control of the Istria peninsula in 178 and 177 BC.
 Romans established the port of Pietas Iulia (modern Pula) and gradually converting the inland areas into latifundia, large estates worked by colonists and locals.
 Although pockets of Illyrian resistance remained in the hilly interior, they succumbed in time to the Romans’ combination of military and economic superiority.
 Although Pula is Istria's only settlement to preserve significant evidence of the Romans (principally its Forum and Amphitheater), most of Istria's major settlements were established in this period.
 Under Emperor Augustus, Istria was incorporated into the region of Venetia et Histria, as part of the Roman mainland of Italia.
 It remained under Roman rule until the fall of the Western Roman Empire in 476.

-Christianity appeared in Istria in late 3rd century AD, and the first churches were built in the 4th century.
-The period between 2nd and 5th century AD saw the incursions of Germanic tribes, a sustained influx of refugees from Pannonia and other provinces, political instability amid infighting for the Roman throne, and decline of the economy.
+Christianity appeared in Istria in the late 3rd century AD, and the first churches were built in the 4th century.
+The period between the 2nd and 5th century AD saw the incursions of Germanic tribes, a sustained influx of refugees from Pannonia and other provinces, political instability amid infighting for the Roman throne, and decline of the economy.

-Following the fall of the Western Roman Empire (476), the region was ruled by Odoacar, and later conquered by the Ostrogoths in 489 AD.
+Following the fall of the Western Roman Empire (476), the region was ruled by Odoacer, and later conquered by the Ostrogoths in 489 AD.

 Byzantine Istria

 In 538/539, Istria was incorporated into the Byzantine Empire, and consequently placed under administrative and military jurisdiction of the Exarchate of Ravenna.
 Local administration in Istria was headed by provincial magister militum.
 After the Lombard invasion of Italy (568), Istria was exposed to several Lombard attacks during the next two centuries, but remained under Byzantine rule.
 During that period, it enjoyed substantial provincial self-governance, because of its peripheral position.
 After the fall of the Exarchate in 751, Istria remained under Byzantine rule until 788, when it was conquered by the Frankish kingdom.

 During the Byzantine period, significant changes emerged at eastern borders of Istria.
 In 599, first attacks of Avars and Slavs on Istrian borders were recorded.
-At the beginning of 7th century, Istrian eastern and inland regions were invaded by Slavs, while the coastal area resisted these attacks.
+At the beginning of the 7th century, Istrian eastern and inland regions were invaded by Slavs, while the coastal area resisted these attacks.
 This period was highly contentious, because of Lombard attacks from the West, Slovene attacks from the north, and Croat attacks from the east, resulting in a state of near constant conflict, particularly between Byzantine-held littoral and Slavic inhabitants in inland regions.